What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Luciferianism: Emphasizes light, wisdom, spiritual ascent

-• Satanism: May embrace transgression, opposition
+• Satanism: May embrace transgression and opposition

-• Luciferianism: Focuses on illumination, apotheosis
+• Luciferianism: Focuses on illumination and apotheosis

-• Some practitioners identify with both
+• Some practitioners identify with both traditions

 Do Satanists worship the devil?

 Most Satanists do not.
-The majority of organized Satanism (Church of Satan, The Satanic Temple) is atheistic—practitioners do not believe in any supernatural beings, including Satan.
+The majority of organized Satanism (Church of Satan, The Satanic Temple) is atheistic — practitioners do not believe in any supernatural beings, including Satan.
 They use Satan as a symbol of individualism, rebellion, and human nature.
 Only theistic Satanists venerate Satan as an actual spiritual entity, and their beliefs vary widely about his nature.

 Do Satanists sacrifice animals or humans?

 No. Legitimate Satanic organizations explicitly prohibit and condemn any form of animal or human sacrifice.
 Anton LaVey's Satanic Bible specifically forbids harming animals or children.
 The Satanic Temple's tenets emphasize compassion toward all creatures.
-Claims of Satanic sacrifice are rooted in medieval accusations and the debunked Satanic Panic of the 1980s, not reality.
+Claims of Satanic sacrifice are rooted in medieval mythology and the debunked Satanic Panic of the 1980s, not reality.

 Is Satanism illegal?

-What's the difference between the Church of Satan and The Satanic Temple?
+What is the difference between the Church of Satan and The Satanic Temple?

 What is the Satanic Panic?